Gomolemo-k/email-previewer-application/docs/architecture.md

 ### Context & Positioning

-MkSaaS is a full-stack SaaS boilerplate built on Next.js 15 with App Router, designed to provide developers with a production-ready foundation for building SaaS applications.
+This is a full-stack SaaS application built on Next.js 15 with App Router, designed to provide a production-ready foundation for SaaS products.
 It includes all essential components needed for a modern SaaS product, from authentication and payments to content management and analytics.

 ### Key Components